gamecubate/entity-extras-1/README.md

 # Info
 * Created by Alexandre Rousseau for [gamecubate](http://www.gamecubate.com)
-* Use at will but at own risk.
+* Use at will and at own risk.
 * Sample project at http://www.gamecubate.com/playground/pin_triggers_and_blockers .
 * You can reach me by email (alexr at gamecubate dot com) or via the Impact forums (alexandre).